hay/wikilope/README.md

 ## Advanced usage
 ### Command line
-The `wikilope` has a lot of options you can use for interesting queries:
+The `wikilope` command has a lot of options you can use for interesting queries:

 ```bash
 Usage: wikilope [options] <cmd> [env]